Janus Henderson

 Janus Henderson is a British-American global asset management group headquartered in the City of London, United Kingdom.
-It offers a range of financial products to individuals, intermediary advisors and institutional investors globally under the trade name Janus Henderson Investors.
+It offers a range of financial products to individuals, intermediary advisors, and institutional investors globally under the trade name Janus Henderson Investors.

-The group's holding company, Janus Henderson Group plc, is incorporated in Jersey and is dual-listed on the New York Stock Exchange and the Australian Securities Exchange (where it is a component of the S&P/ASX 100 index).
+The group's holding company, Janus Henderson Group plc, is incorporated in Jersey and is dual-listed on the New York Stock Exchange and formerly the Australian Securities Exchange (where it was a component of the S&P/ASX 100 index).

 History

 Janus Henderson was formed from the all stock merger of Janus Capital Group and Henderson Group which completed in May 2017.
-At the time of the merger, the combined group had assets under management of US$360.5 billion.
+At the time of the merger, the combined group had assets under management of US$331 billion.

+In November 2019, the company was fined £1.9 million by the Financial Conduct Authority for charging clients for active management services when active management had actually been discontinued.

+The company disposed of its struggling subsidiary dealing in quantitative equities, Intech, in spring 2022.

+In January 2023, the Financial Conduct Authority initiated criminal proceedings against five people including a former analyst at the company for conspiracy to commit insider dealing and money laundering, and, in March 2023, the company was fined €1.7 million by the Netherlands Authority for the Financial Markets for failure to provide notification of its shareholding of 3.02% in Renewi on a timely basis.

+The company entered into a joint venture with Privacore Capital, to provide alternative assets for private wealth clients, in June 2023.

+In May 2024, the company acquired Tabula Investment Management which specialises in European exchange-traded funds, and in August 2024, it acquired the majority stake in Victory Park Capital Advisors.

+In October 2025, Trian Partners and General Catalyst made a non-binding offer to acquire Janus Henderson in a deal valuing the company at $7.2 billion.
+The company's board said it would appoint a special committee of directors not affiliated with Trian or General Catalyst to consider the proposal.

 Operations

-The company manages mutual funds and ETFs in five asset classes: Equities, Quantitative Equities, Alternatives, Fixed Income and Multi-Asset.
+The company manages mutual funds and ETFs in four asset classes: Equities, Fixed Income, Multi-Asset and Alternatives.
+According to its own data, in spring 2023, the company had more than 2,000 employees worldwide and had 24 offices worldwide.